monero-project/kovri/doc/BUILDING.md

 ====================

-If you build from source the webui files will automatically be copied to your i2pd data path.
+If you build from source the webui files will automatically be copied to your kovri data path.
 In some cases (such as when using binaries), you may have to manually install the webui.
 For this, run:

-$ ./i2pd --install=/path/to/webui
+$ ./kovri --install=/path/to/webui

 Or, if the current directory contains a folder named "webui":

-$ ./i2pd --install
+$ ./kovri --install

 Building Unit Tests
 ===================